Granite Size Cheat-Sheet for the Price-Conscious!

 What are the Available Granite Sizes?

 Contrary to what most people know, granites don’t come from the earth in slab forms.
-Instead, they are extracted in quarries as large blocks, which are huge chunks of rocks the size of a cargo van.
+Instead, they are extracted in quarries as large blocks, which are huge chunks of rocks approximately the size of a cargo van.

 The granite blocks are cut into thin sheets using large machines, similar to how white bread is sliced.